A laptop filled with six of the world’s most dangerous viruses is on sale for more than $1 million

 The six viruses in the laptop (a 10.2-inch Samsung NC10-14GB) were chosen for the magnitude of economic damage they’ve caused.
 They include the ILOVEYOU virus, a computer bug from 2000 that often appeared as a “love letter” attached to emails; and WannaCry, a ransomware attack that shut down computers in hospitals and factories around the world in 2017, and which intelligence agencies blamed on North Korea.

-Guo says WannaCry is the perfect example of how digital attacks have physical harm.
+Guo says WannaCry is the perfect example of how digital attacks can have physical consequences.
 “WannaCry ... caused the [UK’s National Health Service] the equivalent of $100 million in damages and led to the cancellation of tens of thousands of doctors’ appointments,” he says.
 “It is not a leap to say this caused significant human harm, though it might be hard to pinpoint the effects exactly down to the patient.”

-These are far from historical concerns — right now, a ransomware attack is ravaging the city of Baltimore for example.
-In total, Guo estimates that the six viruses caused economic damage worth $95 billion.
+And these are far from historic concerns.
+Just this month, a ransomware attack ravaged the city of Baltimore, freezing government systems and disrupting “estate sales, water bills, health alerts.”
+In total, Guo estimates that the six viruses on his Samsung laptop caused economic damage worth $95 billion.

-The piece was commissioned by cybersecurity firm DeepInstinct, and is currently being auctioned off.
-You can watch a live stream of the laptop to make sure it doesn’t make any sudden moves, and keep an eye on the rising price, currently at $1.2 million.
-That may seem like a lot to pay for an old laptop riddle with malware, but Guo says he likes to think of the piece as “a kind of bestiary — a catalogue of historical threats.”
+The piece was commissioned by cybersecurity firm DeepInstinct, and is currently being auctioned online.
+You can watch a live stream of the laptop to make sure it doesn’t make any sudden moves, and keep an eye on the rising price tag, which currently sits above $1.2 million.
+That may seem like a lot to pay for an old laptop riddled with malware, but Guo says he likes to think of the artwork as “a kind of bestiary — a catalogue of historical threats.”

 Next time you have to fix a relation’s computer and it turns up in a similar state, try telling yourself the same thing: “Ah, what a wonderful bestiary of historical threats!”